karkisa/special-train/README.md

 ```

 The results folder contains a csv "results.csv"
-The folloing is the discription of the colums that the csv contains
+The folloing is the discription of the columns that the csv contains

 'image'                : image path
 'model_length_meters'  : total length of whale in meters